hetznercloud/terraform-provider-hcloud/docs/actions/server_reboot.md

 subcategory: ""
 description: |-
   Reboot a server in Hetzner Cloud.
+  See the Soft-reboot a Server documentation https://docs.hetzner.cloud/reference/cloud#tag/server-actions/reboot_server for more details.
 ---

 # hcloud_server_reboot (Action)

 Reboot a server in Hetzner Cloud.

+See the [Soft-reboot a Server documentation](https://docs.hetzner.cloud/reference/cloud#tag/server-actions/reboot_server) for more details.